sohaib2011/network-secure-lab/pfsense/host-access-to-vms.md

+This guide does not apply only for pfSense - it works for any VM you want to access from host e.g the webserver in /apache_server.
+SAme principle applies

 ### VMware Configurations

 1. Since my Ubuntu Server runs in terminal-mode, and lynx is insufficient for the full access of pfsense interface, we need proper GUI access to pfSense.